oanguenot/webrtcmetrics/README.md

   uid: 'jdoe@mycorp.com',     // Optional.
 User Id
   ticket: true,               // Optional.
 Generate a ticket at the end of the call or not.
   record: true,               // Optional.
 Record reports in the ticket or not.
-  passtrough: {"inbound-rtp": ["audioLevel"]}   // Optional.
+  passthrough: {"inbound-rtp": ["audioLevel"]}   // Optional.
 Get any properties from the reports });
 ```